Former Vikings Rental Playing Through Serious Injury

 Credit: Kirby Lee-Imagn Images

-Last season the Minnesota Vikings had some interesting quarterbacks come through Kevin O’Connell’s school of quarterbacks that can’t play so good but want to.
-Sam Darnold started and ripped off 14 wins.
-J.J.
-McCarthy watched after suffering a season-ending knee injury.
-Daniel Jones latched on late to get the experience too.
+Last season the Minnesota Vikings had some interesting quarterbacks come through Kevin O’Connell’s school of quarterbacks that can’t play good (but wanna play good).

-Daniel Jones dealing with a fracture for Colts
+Former MN Vikings QB Daniel Jones dealing with a fracture

-This weekend the Minnesota Vikings will face Sam Darnold and the Seahawks with Max Brosmer under center.
-Daniel Jones looks to keep things rolling for his 8-3 Colts, but he’s doing so with a fibula fracture.
+Now this weekend, the Vikings will face Sam Darnold and his Seahawks for the first time since he left town.
+More than likely, Max Brosmer will be under center for the purple.
+Across the country, Daniel Jones will look to keep things rolling for his 8-3 Colts, but he’s doing so with a fibula fracture.

 “A situation to watch for the Indianapolis Colts, one of the NFL’s best teams this year.
 Sources say Daniel Jones, who has been dealing with a lower leg injury, suffered a fractured fibula.
 One that he is trying to play through.
 My understanding is he was a full participant today in practice, as he was yesterday.
 Also played last week.
 This injury actually happened when he was a limited participant, I believe it was Thursday last week.
 Fair to say his status is up in the air.
 My understanding is he looked good in practice today, but a fractured fibula is certainly an injury to keep an eye on.”